ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 } PrepareResp;
 ~~~

+The Helper constructs an `AggregationJobResp` message (see
+{{aggregation-helper-init}}) with each prep step.
+The order of the prep steps
+MUST match the Leader's `AggregationJobContinueReq`.

-After receiving the response to its `AggregationJobContinueReq`, the Leader
+If the Helper is asynchronously performing preparation, the Leader makes HTTP
-makes HTTP GET requests to
+GET requests to
 `{helper}/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}?step={step}` to
 check on the status of the aggregation job.
 The `step` parameter is the `step`
 field of the `AggregationJobContinueReq` and identifies which continuation to
 check the status of.
 If continuation is not finished yet, the Helper MAY wait
 to respond until it is complete.
 Once the continuation is ready, or if it is
 already ready, the Helper responds with HTTP status 200 OK and a body consisting
-of an `AggregationJobResp`, with media type
+of the `AggregationJobResp`, with media type
 "application/dap-aggregation-job-resp".

-If the continuation is not finished yet, and the Helper chooses not to wait for
+Otherwise, if the Helper chooses not to
-the job to finish, the Helper responds with HTTP status 202 Accepted.
-The
+wait for the job to finish, the Helper responds with HTTP status 202 Accepted.
-Helper's response SHOULD include a Retry-After header field to suggest a
+The Helper's response SHOULD include a Retry-After header field to suggest a
 polling interval to the Leader.

-If the response is ready, the Helper constructs an `AggregationJobResp`
+Otherwise, if the Helper is synchronously performing continuation, the Helper
-message ({{aggregation-helper-init}}) with each prep step.
-The order of the
-prep steps MUST match the Leader's `AggregationJobContinueReq`.
-It responds
-to the Leader with HTTP status 200 OK, media type
-`application/dap-aggregation-job-resp`, and a body consisting of the
+responds to the POST request with HTTP status 200 OK and a body consisting of
-`AggregationJobResp`.
+the `AggregationJobResp`, with media type
+"application/dap-aggregation-job-resp".

 Finally, if `state == Continued(prep_state)`, then the Helper stores `state` to
 prepare for the next continuation step ({{aggregation-helper-continuation}}).